 You Can Test the Waters as New Landlords

-You’re can Raise the Rent
+You can Raise the Rent

 Breaking the Lease has No Penalties

 Unlike fixed-term leases, there is no penalty for breaking a short-term lease.
 After all, it’s expected that either party will ultimately end it.
-The same cannot, however, be said of fixed-term leases.
+The same cannot, however, be said of fixed-term tenancies.
 Breaking a fixed-term lease often results in financial and legal ramifications.

 You’re Able to Retain Quality Tenants

-You Have Time to Find a Replacement Tenant
+You Have Time to Find Replacement Tenants

 As already mentioned, the minimum notice to break a month-to-month rental agreement is 30 days Once the renter leaves, you won’t be on a time crunch trying to re-rent the property.
 You’ll have time to market the property, screen prospective tenants, and show the rental units to interested tenants.